CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 ![](https://i.imgur.com/Z33gVPG.png)
 <br/><br/>**Results View** - The list of recommendations organized into the groups.
 Each group is expandable to display additional sub-groups.
 All Benchmark information displayed is imported at the time the first configuration assessment test result for a particular benchmark is imported.
 The content displayed is the content imported and cannot be modified in CIS-CAT Pro Dashboard.
 ![](https://i.imgur.com/9Z0dP1r.png)
 <br/><br/>**CIS Controls View** - The list of recommendations presented by CIS Controls.
-Where possible, recommendations are mapped to a CIS Controls Safeguard using metadata from the imported benchmark content.
-It is not possible for all recommendations to relate directly to a CIS Control Safeguard (formerly known as Sub-Controls).
+Where possible, recommendations are mapped to a CIS Controls CIS Sub-Control using metadata from the imported benchmark content.
+It is not possible for all recommendations to relate directly to a CIS Sub-Control (also known as Safeguards).
 <br/><br/>Change the CIS Controls version displayed by selecting a different version in the "CIS Controls Version" dropdown on the General tab.<br/> Below is an example of the CIS Controls View screen:

 ![](https://i.imgur.com/6rtb18r.png)